-The “elite” 1%, the rulers of the pathocracies of the world only have so much power because we give them their monopoly on force.
+The rulers of the pathocracies of the world only have so much power because we give them their monopoly on force.
 Without that they are mere peons like the rest of us like lone kings on a chess board.
 Their titles become meaningless when they are surrounded.
 They can’t defend themselves once their armies have disappeared or stopped fighting for them.
-If we can convince the foot “soldiers” of the 1% to come to our side, then the revolution doesn’t have to be so bloody.
+If we can convince the foot soldiers of the 1% to come to our side, then the revolution doesn’t have to be so bloody.
 More common people don’t have to kill more common people by the orders of their “masters” for political or economic gain.

-Community watch groups and community militias require all in the community to play a role.
-Even those who aren’t physically capable of defending others can keep watch and play an important role as witnesses.
+Community militias require all in the community to play a role.
+Even those who aren’t physically capable of defending others can keep watch and play an important role as lookouts.
 We must all be “potential soldiers,” as in a certain set of circumstances we may all be required to fight.
 As Mikhail Bakunin said, “All that a well-organized society can do is, first, to assist at the birth of a revolution by spreading among the masses ideas which give expression to their instincts, and to organize, not the army of the Revolution – the people alone should always be that army – but a sort of revolutionary general staff, composed of dedicated, energetic, intelligent individuals, sincere friends of the people above all, men neither vain nor ambitious, but capable of serving as intermediaries between the revolutionary idea and the instincts of the people.”